 Whether you know already what you want, need some tattoo advice or ideas, best way to contact me is by sending me an email to email@example.com or by filling up and submitting the contact form here.
 It is very important you include all the info listed below in the answer to the next question.

 Please do not use social media to contact me as I will probably take longer to answer as I do not use these platforms as a way of contact.

-How do I get my free tattoo consultation?
+How do I get my appointment sorted or a free tattoo consultation?

 Please, make sure you provide the following information in your message:

 - Name, email, and Whatsapp phone number.

-- Photo of the area you want to get inked.
+- Photo of the area you want to get tattooed.

 Is the consultation free?